Accumulation plan: An arrangement that enables an investor to purchase a set dollar amount of mutual fund units on a regular schedule.

 Ratio withdrawal plan: A type of mutual fund withdrawal plan that provides investors with an income based on a percentage of the value of units held.

-Real estate fund: A mutual fund that invests primarily in residential and/or commercial real estate to produce income and capital gains for its unitholders.
+Real estate fund: A mutual fund that invests primarily in residential or commercial real estate.

 Real estate investment trust: A closed-end investment company that specializes in real estate or mortgage investments.

 Realized gains or losses: When an investor sells an investment (such as a mutual fund), the investor realizes any gain or loss in the investment’s value.
-Before the investment is sold, its value could change many times, but the investor does not benefit from the gain (or lose from the decline) until s/he actually sells it.
+Before the investment is sold, its value could change many times, but you do not benefit from the gain (or lose from the decline) until you actually sell it.

 Redeemable shares: Preferred shares or bonds that give the issuing corporation an option (or obligation) to repurchase securities at a stated price.
 These are also known as callable securities because the issuing corporation can call them in.